 Best Potatoes?

-- If mashing the potatoes, like Anita's recipe calls for, use Yukon Gold - the softest, must buttery potatoes around.
+- If mashing the potatoes like Anita's recipe calls for, use Yukon Gold - the softest, most buttery potatoes around

 - You'll add lots of delicious things like sour cream, butter, and bay leaf to make the topping extra creamy